-Dr. Linda Funderburg provides inpatient care at Seton Shoal Creek Hospital.
+Dr. Linda Funderburg provides inpatient care at Ascension Seton Shoal Creek.
 She received her medical degree as well as completed her residency at the University of Texas Health Science Center (UTHSC) at San Antonio.
 Dr. Funderburg worked at the Clinical Research Unit under the supervision of Charles Bowden, MD, and then moved into private practice until returning to full-time hospital work in San Antonio where she became the Director of Electroconvulsive Therapy and served as chairman of the psychiatry program at the Methodist Specialist and Transplant Hospital.
 Dr. Funderburg is board certified by the American Board of Psychiatry and Neurology.

 Leigh Brown, DO